Subscribe To This Site

 Instead of thinking about whether the southern Sudan will say farewell to the northern Sudan or not, in the coming referendum in 2011, it is better to think of what will fare with the South Sudan after the referendum.

-Worried people in both the south Sudan and north Sudan should think seriously of the threats the referendum in Southern Sudan poses on the south, which could possibly be the worst even from the war in the entire Sudanese country that continued for more than half a century.
+Worried people in both the south Sudan and north Sudan should think seriously of the security threats the referendum in Southern Sudan poses on the south.

-Different reports and studies show some potential dangers that could make the south Sudan mosey towards uncertain future if the Sudanese people there vote for session.
 However, even without looking to these reports many Sudanese people know that the situation in the south is more complicated than the other political situation in the north Sudan.

 Since the implementation of the 2005 Comprehensive Peace Agreement or Comprehensive Peace Accord (CPA) in Sudan, the Sudanese People's Liberation Movement (SPLM) took control in the south Sudan and prepared for rigged elections in the south while the ruling partner in the north conducted rigged elections in the north.